UPSC Chemistry Syllabus 2021 for IAS Mains (Paper 1 & 2)

 (i) Rotational—Diatomic molecules; rotational constants and isotopic substitution.

-(ii) Vibrational—Diatomic molecules, linear triatomic molecules and specific frequencies of functional groups in polyatomic molecules.
+(ii) Vibrational—Diatomic molecules, specific frequencies of functional groups in polyatomic molecules and linear triatomic molecules.

 (iii) Electronic—Singlet and triplet states.
 Conjugated double bonds and conjugated carbonyls Woodward-Fieser rules; Charge transfer spectra.